DPotoyan/Statmech4ChemBio/0_python/intro.md

 =======================

 Due too time constraints our coverage is very superficial.
-In addition to the comprehensive official tutorial of python [python.org](https://docs.python.org/3/tutorial/) you may find a veriety of tutorials with a specific focus on STEM applications.
+In addition to the comprehensive official tutorial of python [python.org](https://docs.python.org/3/tutorial/) here i will list some links which are best for self-study.

+### python 101

--  [learnpython.org](https://www.learnpython.org/) This is a great resource with lots of interactive exercises to get started with python.
+-  [learnpython.org](https://www.learnpython.org/) This is a great resource which allows interactively running python as you go.
--  [datacamp course](https://app.datacamp.com/learn/courses/intro-to-python-for-data-science) another interactive course to get started.
+-  [futurecoder.io](https://futurecoder.io/) another great interactive website to learn python.
+-  [Software carpentry lessons](https://software-carpentry.org/lessons/) learn essentials of unix, git and python in one place.

 ### python for scientists